mpwsh/pgcp/readme.md

 ## Install / Compile from source

-Install Rust following [these](https://www.rust-lang.org/learn/get-started) instructions
+Install Rust by following the instructions in [the getting started page](https://www.rust-lang.org/learn/get-started)

 Clone and compile/install.